bgebka/automations/README.md

 # automations
-Here are some tasks I have automatized.
-You will a quick view of my automation skills thanks to short screen recording.
-I'm using UI Vision for web scraping automations, n8n & Postman for calling APIs, Apple Script to automatically triggered some automations & webhooks, ...
+This space showcases my automation skills through a series of tasks that I have automated.
+You can get a quick idea of my automation abilities by watching the short screen recordings provided.
+For web scraping tasks, I use UI Vision, while n8n and Postman are my go-to tools for calling APIs.
+I also utilize Apple Script to automatically trigger certain automations and webhooks.

-API.ClosedCompaniesCheck.Results copie.mov.zip : I'm fetching data from offical gov api, filling my own Gsheets file with Auditing_regcodes.mov: I'm using UI Vision to automate an operationnal task Automation.Webhook_to_n8n_workflow.daily.mov: I'm triggering an automation thanks Apple Script, creating a webhook
+In the API.ClosedCompaniesCheck.Results copie.mov.zip recording, I demonstrate how I fetch data from an official government API and use it to fill my own Gsheets file.
+In the Auditing_regcodes.mov recording, I use UI Vision to automate an operational task.
+Finally, in the Automation.Webhook_to_n8n_workflow.daily.mov recording, I show how I trigger an automation using Apple Script and create a webhook.